jvalentino/clothes-closet-ui/README.md

 The production pipeline does the same, except using `npm run build`

+Thius means you can't commit busted code, and even if you did the production build would fail on Heroku.

 # One Time Setup

 ## Custom Domain Name Setup